kedar-ketos/lead-service-line-map/docs/docs/index.md

 Lead Service Line Map is a fast, automated way of generating lead service line maps for utilities.
 Users can build their own lead service line maps in three easy steps:

-1. Get your own datasets
+1. Get your datasets
-2. Format data.
+2. Format data
-3. Refresh the dashbaord.
+3. Refresh dashboard

 It was developed by [KETOS](https://ketos.co) as a submission entry to the Water Data Prize 2021.